 Drinking water pipes--in the street, leading to your home, or in your home--may be rusting, creating rusty-brown water.
 Also, your hot water tank may be rusting.
 If you are having trouble and your neighbors are not, then your own pipes or water heater are probably rusting.
 Letting the water run for a while will often clear the water (save the rusty water for plants).
 If the problem persists, call Public Works at (847) 599-6800.

 Second, check for leaks in your home.
 An easy way to check for leaks is to read your meter either at night or when you will be away from home for an extended period of time.
 Read the meter again in the morning or when you return home, before using any water.
 If the reading has changed, this suggests a leak.
+Also, most meters have a "low flow indicator".
+Typically this is a small triangle on the register.
+If that indicator is turning when you believe no water is being used, there is a leak somewhere.
 Common areas to check for leaks are toilets, sinks, water softeners, humidifiers, and sprinkler systems.
-If you are unable or unsure how to repair a leak, contact a licensed plumber.
+If you are unable or unsure how to find or repair a leak, contact a licensed plumber.
 Remember a leak means you are paying for water you are not using.

 Use cold water.
 Hot water is more likely to contain rust, copper, and lead from your household plumbing and water heater because these contaminants generally dissolve into hot water from the plumbing faster than into cold water.